Robust Blocked Response-Adaptive Randomization Designs: Introduction

 \subsection{Time-trend issues}

-However, one of the main critics against response-adaptive randomization is the time-trend issue.
-This contributes to the main factor of why RAR is infrequently used.
-The type I error rate is usually not controlled at the nominal level under traditional Bayesian RAR design \citep{thall2015statistical}.
-Besides affecting type I error, studies have shown that there is a large bias in the estimation of treatment difference under traditional RAR design\citep{thall2015statistical}.
-Figure~\ref{plot:RARplot} shows that the increase in response in the treatment group tilts the randomization ratio in favor of the treatment.
-However, this is directly confounded by time.
+As stated above, a major criticism of RAR is the time-trend issue.
+This is a main factor for why RAR is infrequently used.
+The type-I error rate is usually not controlled at the nominal level under traditional Bayesian or frequentist RAR designs \citep{thall2015statistical}.
+Besides affecting type-I error, studies have shown that there is a large bias in the estimation of treatment difference under traditional RAR designs\citep{thall2015statistical}.